DevExpress/testcafe/docs/articles/documentation/how-it-works/README.md

 To perform common testing tasks, TestCafe translates server-side calls to its API into client-side code.
 However, some scenarios require the execution of client-side code that TestCafe cannot automatically generate.
 That’s why the framework offers multiple ways to execute user-defined JavaScript.

 [Client Scripts](/../guides/advanced-guides/inject-client-scripts.md) inject custom JavaScript files, such as temporary extra dependencies, into the page.
 [Client Functions](../guides/basic-guides/obtain-client-side-info.md) evaluate user-defined JavaScript expressions and pass their return value to the server side.
-They are useful when you want to examine the page or access the browser’s URL.
+They are useful when you want to examine the page or access the website’s URL.
 The [Selector](../guides/basic-guides/select-page-elements.md) function can launch user-defined client-side code to find a DOM element that cannot be otherwise identified.

 However, client-side injections have their limits.
 Client-side page modifications can disrupt internal TestCafe processes.
 Client Functions can not return DOM elements.
 The rule of thumb is to only inject client-side code when you need to pass otherwise unobtainable page data to the server.